Church of the Redeemer, Jamaica

 The Church of the Redeemer is the oldest Moravian Church building in Kingston, Jamaica, and houses a congregation of the Jamaican province of the Moravian Church.
 It was opened in 1918.
 The name, which is unusual for a Moravian church, was bestowed by its builder Jonathan Reinke "because he did not want people to speak of Reinke's church".

 History

 First building

-Kingston's first Moravian Church (at 23 Hanover Street) was a large house which was adapted for the purpose and consecrated on 1893-04-14.
+Kingston's first Moravian Church (at 23 Hanover Street) was a large house which was adapted for the purpose and consecrated on April 14, 1893.
 This building and the Mission House next door (at 25 Hanover Street) were destroyed in 1907 by an earthquake.
-Two shed's were erected to replace them while a new Church building was constructed.
+Two sheds were erected to replace them while a new church building was constructed.

 Present building

-The building at the corner of North Street and Duke Street was consecrated by Bishop Westphal on 1918-05-08.
+The building at the corner of North Street and Duke Street was consecrated by Bishop Westphal on May 8, 1918.
 The total cost of the building, site and out buildings was £3,124.